 I am an Assistant Professor at American University (AU)’s School of International Service (SIS).
+SIS is ranked 8th globally for its M.A. programs, 9th nationally for its undergraduate curriculum, and 22nd globally for its Doctorate in International Relations.
 I am chairing the doctoral concentration in Development Studies and teach a variety of courses at the undergraduate and Master’s levels.
 Since April 2010, I have also been serving as one of three Directors of the Development Geographies Specialty Group of the American Association of Geographers.

 I graduated from the London School of Economics and Political Science with an MSc (Distinction, Best Performance Prize) in Development Management in 2003 and a PhD in Development Studies in 2008.
 My doctoral supervisor was Professor Jo Beall, who has since moved on to an executive position at the British Council.
 My examiners were Professor Jonathan Goodhand (Department of Development Studies, School of Oriental and African Studies) and Professor Jennifer Robinson (Department of Geography, University College London).